Alli1223/comp230-cpd/README.md

 Thursday we went over the graphics pipeline, which I was already kind of familiar with as Computerphile went over this topic in a few of their videos.

-I did manage to draw a triangle using openGL in the lesson aswell which was satisfying, although I still need to familiar myself with a lot of what the code actually does.
+I did manage to draw a triangle using openGL in the lesson as-well which was satisfying, although I still need to familiar myself with a lot of what the code actually does.

 ###How I aim to overcome these issues: